binjr/binjr/distribution/info/README.md

 That view then constantly evolves, as the user adds or removes series, from different sources, while navigating through it by changing the time range, the type of chart visualization and smaller aspects such as the colour or transparency for each individual series.
-The user can then save the current state of the view at any time to a file, inorder to reopen it later or to share it with someone else.
+The user can then save the current state of the session at any time to a file, inorder to reopen it later or to share it with someone else.

 ### Features